wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

     ]
 ```

-*Example.* Dealer-to-Callee `INVOCATION` with encryption and key ID
+*Example.* Dealer-to-Callee `INVOCATION` with encryption, key ID and requesting Callee to use the same encryption
+key for results

 {align="left"}
 ```